 During a technical review we will determine whether the proposed inverter embedded generation system meets technical requirements for connection.
 If it does not, we will provide information on alternative options for you to consider.
-These options will help you decide whether to alter your proposed system to suit your point of supply, or to modify your point of supply so that the proposed system to be connected.
+These options will help you decide whether to alter your proposed system to suit your point of supply, or to modify your point of supply so that the proposed system can be connected.

 Any application for a single phase inverter with a capacity between 2.5kVA and 3 kVA will need to pass the 1% voltage rise on the service lead check, and meet all other applicable eligibility criteria to be approved.